AI-fanatic24/ASD-DS-AI-ML-Internship/README.md

 This repository contains all training assignments oand projects of this internship.

-Assignments are present in the branch named "assignments".
-Projects are present in the branch named "projects".
+Assignments are present in the branch named "Assignments".
+Projects are present in the branch named "Projects".